-Expression of the syndrome is highly variable from person to person and no individual has all of the anomalies.

-Some anomalies are very apparent and may be recognized at birth while others are subtle and may go unnoticed until much later.
+More than 180 anomalies have been reported in people with 22q11.2DS, but expression of the syndrome is highly variable from person to person and no individual has all of the anomalies.
+Also, some anomalies are readily apparent and may be recognized at birth while others are subtle and may go unnoticed until much later.

-Some anomalies are developmental and do not present until later on, such as learning differences.
+Still others are developmental and do not present until later on, such as learning disabilities.
 This explains why a diagnosis of 22q11.2 is sometimes made during the first few days of life, and other times, not until much later.

-There is great variability in the severity with which characteristics may appear and in the degree to which they cause difficulty.
+Also, there is great variability in the severity with which characteristics may appear and in the degree to which they cause difficulty.
 Each of these characteristics occur in isolation of each other and also can occur in other syndromes.
-It is when two or more occur together that a possible diagnosis of 22q11.2DS should be considered.
+It is when two or more of them occur together that a possible diagnosis of 22q11.2DS should be considered.